PKvasnick/RTutorial/README.md

 ### Install R
 * Go to https://cloud.r-project.org
+* Click on one of _*Download R for ... *_ items appropriate for your operating system.
+* Click _*base*_.
 * Select the installation package appropriate for your operating system (and package manager).
-Install the newest version of R.
+Pick the newest version of R.
+* Install R (run the installer).
+Go with default options, except _installation directory_ on Windows - set installation directory such as *C:\\R\\R-3.6.1* (see below).

+#### Note:
-* Install. __On Widnows, install to a directory with names without spaces or diacritics__.
+__On Widnows, install to a directory with names without spaces or diacritics__.
 Some packages wouldn't install in *C:\\Program Files*, in particular the packages *_broom_* and *_hms_* needed for *_tidyverse_*.
 Use something like *C:\\R* instead.
+For more details, see https://www.r-bloggers.com/windows-user-space-issues-with-installing-r-packages/ .

+Expect problems, if your Windows username contains spaces or diacritics (such as _*Ján Novák*_).

+In case of errors during package installation, browse the error messages for directories that have spaces or diacritics in their names.

 ### Install RStudio
 * Go to https://www.rstudio.com/products/rstudio/download/
-* Select "Download now" for __RStudio Desktop / Open source__.
+* Select "Download" for __RStudio Desktop / Open source license__.
-* Section "Installers for supported platforms", click on *RStudio 1.1.456 - Windows Vista/7/8/10*.
+* Section "Installers for supported platforms", click on *RStudio 1.2.5001 - Windows 10/8/7 (64-bit)*.
-* Install. __On Windows,__ I advise to use the directory you used to install R, or other directory without spaces or diacritics in the path.
+* Install. __On Windows,__ I advise to use the directory you used to install R, such as _*C:\\R*_, or other directory without spaces or diacritics in the path.
+For example, on my Windows 10 system, I installed R in _*D:\\R\\R-3.6.1*_ and RStudio in _*D:\\R\\RStudio*_.
-* __On Widnows, allow RStudio through your firewall.__.
-RStudio package installation guide needs to access Internet, and RStudio needs to launch its own html server to handle previews.
-None of this will work if your antivirus program's firewall won't let RStudio comms through.
+* __On Widnows, allow RStudio through your firewall__ when the corresponding pop-up window appears.
+RStudio package installation guide needs to access Internet, and RStudio needs to launch its own html server to handle help and notebook previews.
+None of this will work if your antivirus program's firewall won't let RStudio communications through.

 ### Install the tidyverse package suite
-The *_tidyverse_* suite of R packages provide a set of R features/functionalities that we will use in this tutorial.
+R is modular.
+You can select statistical features you wish to use by installing appropriate packages.
+At this stage, we are going to install a basic set of packages that we are going to use: The *_tidyverse_* suite of R packages provide a set of R features/functionalities that we will use in this tutorial.

+#### Method 1
+* Open RStudio (Press Windows key and start writing "RStudio" until "RStudio app" appears).
+* From RStudio's main menu, select _*Tools/Install packages*_.
+* In the middle text field "Packages (separate multiple with space or comma)" write "crayon tidyverse".
+Press Enter.
+* _This is the time_ when your firewall may intercept RStudio Internet communication and ask what to do.
+Allow RStudio through the firewall.
+It will happen at most once.
+* The installation takes some time.
+Watch output to make sure no error messages are displayed.
+If you see errors, try *Method 2*.
+* If everything worked, click into the console window and write `library(tidyverse)` and press Enter.
+Make sure there are no angry messages.

+#### Method 2 (in case Method 1 wouldn't work)

 * Open RGui.
-On Windows, this means locate R in your Start menu or click an R icon on the desktop, if you have one created.
+On Windows, this means press Windows key and start writing "RGui" until "R i386 3.6.1" appears, or locate R in your Start menu or click an R icon on the desktop, if you have one created.
 * At the prompt, write `install.packages("crayon")`.
 Check that the installation succeeded.
 * Next install the *tidyverse* suite itself, `install.packages('tidyverse')`.
 Again, you should see the word *DONE* somewhere by the end of the console listing.
 * To check, write `library(tidyverse)` at the command prompt and press `<ENTER>`.
 There should be no errors.
 * Open *_RStudio_*.
 If you don't see the Console right away, double-click at the bottom tab to display it.
 Again, enter `library(tidyverse)` and press `<ENTER>`.

-* Let me (peter.kvasnicka@mff.cuni.cz) know if you don't succeed.
+__Let me (peter.kvasnicka@mff.cuni.cz) know if you don't succeed.__

 ## GitHub repository of the RTutorial